melancurion/getdata-030/CodeBook.md

 | 32      | tBodyGyroJerkStdZ   | 66      | fBodyGyroMagStd
 | 33      | tBodyAccMagMean     | 67      | fBodyGyroJerkMagMean
 | 34      | tBodyAccMagStd      | 68      | fBodyGyroJerkMagStd

+### Quantities in raw and tidy datasets
+- Feature quantities are normalized and bounded within [-1, 1].
+- Each feature vector is a row on the text file.

 ### License
 Use of this dataset in publications must be acknowledged by referencing the following publication [1].